 The vinyl version of the remixed album is on three records like the original release.
 The price is $65.
 (I remember paying $6.50 when the album came out in 1970.)
 There’s also an e-commerce version of this set with green & black splattered colored vinyl for $76.

 This is my choice.
 It’s 3 CD’s, with that third CD being the outtakes as shown on CD 5 of the above lists.
 There’s also a 20 page booklet.
 The price is $30.
-(I’ll just check out the demos on streaming.)
+(The demos can be checked out on streaming.)

-Even though I’ve purchased All Things Must Pass three times…records, CD’s, and remastered CD’s…I welcome this remix to improve the sound.
-Like the excellent Lennon collection, this will very likely be the best George Harrison’s recordings have ever sounded.
-Looking forward to August 6th.
+Even though I’d purchased All Things Must Pass three times…records, CD’s, and remastered CD’s…I welcomed this remix to improve the sound.
+Like the excellent Lennon collection, this is the best George Harrison’s recordings have ever sounded.

 Extra…Here’s the link to an article about George’s solo career: